Do I need a visa?

 Is there any nightlife?

-Patnem is low-key and quiet - the nightlife generally consists of dressing for dinner and being in bed by midnight.
-For those who want a bit more social life we have the advantage of being a beach down from Palolem.
-You can either walk along the beaches to get there (about 20-30 mins), take a rickshaw or rent a bike (5-10 mins by road).
+South Goan nightlife is low-key and quiet - it generally consists of dressing for dinner and being in bed by midnight.
+For those who want a bit more social life we have the advantage of being close enough to Palolem.
 An outdoor 'silent noise' party takes place every Saturday on Neptune's point between Palolem and Patnem beach.
 Goa is not as wild as it used to be in terms of outdoor trance parties but every so often there is a surprise get-together, usually on a beach you can only reach by boat.

 How will I benefit from yoga?